wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

-### 3.2 More specialized libraries (not needed for CEE 284 students but students wanting to work in Atmospheric Sciences will want some of these)
+### 3.2 More specialized libraries (not needed for CEE 284 students, but students wanting to work in Atmospheric Sciences, Hydrology, Climate Science or will want some of these)

-If you are working in any of the hydrology, weather & climate groups, you will also want to install the following.
+If you work in any hydrology, weather & climate groups, you will also want to install the following.

 * Get the following mapping libraries
   * [Cartopy](https://scitools.org.uk/cartopy/docs/latest/) A basic geospatial processing library that will be essential for mapping
   * [Shapely](https://shapely.readthedocs.io/en/latest/) A support package to help manipulate geometric objects
-  * [OWSLib](https://geopython.github.io/OWSLib) Access to the Open Geoscience Consortium resources and services.
+  * [OWSLib](https://geopython.github.io/OWSLib) Access the Open Geoscience Consortium resources and services.
 Lots of good mapping goodies to have.
   * [pyProj](https://pyproj4.github.io/pyproj/stable/) An interface for working with map projections
   * [geopandas](https://geopandas.org/en/stable/) Geospatial access that leverages Pandas's Dataframe style resources